abarichello/bfheroesFesl/README.md

 ## Master server overview

-The master server has 3 main components:
+The master server has 3 components:
 1. Two FESL servers: a message based protocol server that handles authentication, quering account info, ...
-2. The Magma server: a HTTPS based server for more account info
+2. The Magma server: a HTTPS based server for more account info and addons(Store,Entitlements,friend list ,Bookmark)
-3. Two Theater servers: a message based protocol server that handles querying, joining, leaving, ... of game servers and clients
+3. Two Theater servers: a message based protocol server that handles querying, joining, leaving, ...
+For Both game servers and clients

 A game client will first connect to the FESL server, then the HTTP server, then the Theater server and finally the game server.
 -> game server  = BFHeroes_w32ded.exe